Boko Haram seizes military base in NE Nigeria

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KANO, Nigeria: Boko Haram militants have seized a military base in northeast Nigeria, days after an attack left five troops dead and 30 missing, security sources and residents said Saturday.
+KANO: Boko Haram jihadists have seized a military base in northeast Nigeria, days after an attack left five troops dead and 30 missing, security sources and residents said Saturday.

-"The terrorists dislodged troops from the base after an intense fight," a military officer told AFP.
-"We lost
+The jihadists arrived in the town around 5:00 pm (1600 GMT) and engaged troops in an hour-long fight before they “gained the upper hand and chased the troops away,” militia leader Gremah Kaka told AFP.
+“The insurgents overpowered the soldiers and forced them to flee into the bush,” he said.
+Kaka said the jihadists stayed in the base for “more than four hours” before they were dislodged by reinforcements from another base in Gubio, 46 kilometres away.

-weapons and equipment to the terrorists but it is not clear if there was any human loss," said the officer, who asked not to be named.
+Last week, the jihadists raided a military base in Mararrabar Kimba, 135 kilometres from Maiduguri, killing five troops and stealing weapons, while some 30 troops are listed as missing.
+ISWAP has since July last year targeted dozens of military bases in attacks that saw the jihadists kill scores of soldiers.
+The military authorities have always denied any casualties.
+Boko Haram’s decade-long campaign of violence has killed 27,000 people and displaced around two million in Nigeria.
+The conflict has also spilled over into neighbouring Niger, Chad and Cameroon, prompting a regional military coalition to defeat the jihadist group.

-KANO, Nigeria: Boko Haram militants have seized a military base in northeast Nigeria, days after an attack left five troops dead and 30 missing, security sources and residents said Saturday.
+KANO: Boko Haram jihadists have seized a military base in northeast Nigeria, days after an attack left five troops dead and 30 missing, security sources and residents said Saturday.